Resumo

 - headache and altered mental status

-- dyspnoea or cough
+- dyspnea or cough

-- abdominal pain, diarrhoea, weight loss
+- abdominal pain, diarrhea, weight loss

 - dysphagia